Architecture ๐Ÿฆž Open Source

 ยง7.
 Quality Assurance Framework

 On February 18, 2026, we ran a 7-agent audit on our own preprint and discovered that our headline finding โ€” a "10ร— ANCOVA bias" โ€” was a scale comparison error.
 We'd been dividing a cumulative change score by a per-month slope.
-Two other experiments had been run with a simplified data-generating process.
+Two other experiments had been run with a simplified data-generating process missing random effects.
 We publicly corrected everything, but the experience demanded structural safeguards.

 The result is a three-level audit framework that gates every publication.
 You can't publish what you haven't audited.